Yorkshire, England - World of James Herriot and second walk to Kilburn

 Later in the day my wife wanted to rest, so I went to look for the third trail coming back from Kilburn, as shown on my OS map.
 I took the old muddy lane (that we'd been on before) to town.

-But this small herd was clearly lost & should not be wandering about freely.
+The property I cut across was the one just north of our cottage, based on my first morning's walk (with coffee).
+Then I saw this small herd, clearly lost & they should not be wandering freely.
 As I approached, the cows seemed shy & confused, and I had the sense they wanted me to tell them what to do, as they milled about, trampling down fresh crops.
-Being a city guy, I had no guidance. and continued past, leaving the herd in a state of collective uncertainty.
+Being a city guy, I had no guidance. and continued past, leaving them in a state of collective uncertainty.

 She said "Its no problem.
-We sometimes are allowed to plow a trail under, if there are others around."
+We can plow a trail under, if there are others around."

-She asked where I was from & when I said 'near San Francisco', she lit up, looked into the distance for a few seconds, and said "Yes, I went there once" then she smiled & wished me "a good rest of my visit."
-Well, you just can't beat the Brits for politeness & good manners !
+She asked where I was from & when I said 'near San Francisco', she lit up, looked into the distance, and said "Yes, I went there once".
+Then she smiled & wished me "a good rest of my visit."
+You just can't beat the Brits for politeness & good manners !

-On our last evening in Yorkshire, as dusk turned to night, we heard adults and kids outside making musical sounds to move cows along, the escapees passing by our cottage, and they were from an adjacent farm property.
+On our last evening in Yorkshire, as dusk turned to night, we heard adults and kids outside making musical sounds to move the cows along, the escapees passing by our cottage, and they were after all from an adjacent farm.

 On a moonless fall night, then, our Yorkshire visit ended with the cows coming home.